Learn about many of the available medications in our database.

 This combination product contains the medications linagliptin and metformin.
 Both these medications are used to control blood glucose levels for adults with type 2 diabetes.
 Linagliptin belongs to the group of medications called DPP-4 inhibitors.
 It works by increasing the amount of incretin released by the intestine.
 Incretin is a hormone that raises insulin levels when blood sugar is high (especially after a meal) and decreases the amount of sugar made by the body.
 Metformin belongs to the group of medications called oral hypoglycemics, which are medications that lower blood sugar.
 Metformin works by reducing the amount of glucose made by the liver and by making it easier for glucose to enter into the tissues of the body.
 Metformin has been found to be especially useful in delaying problems associated with diabetes for overweight people with diabetes.

-This combination medication may be used alone or in combination with sulfonylureas such as glyburide, when diet, exercise, and weight reduction have not been found to control blood glucose well enough on their own.
+This combination medication may be used alone or in combination with sulfonylureas such as glyburide or insulin, when diet, exercise, weight reduction, and other medications have not been found to control blood glucose well enough on their own.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.